polterguy/magic.endpoint/README.md

 to invoke it with _anything_ as `arg3` during invocation - Including complete graph JSON objects, assuming the above declaration is for a `PUT` or `POST` Hyperlambda file.

+Although the sanity check will check graph objects, passed in as JSON payloads, it has its restrictions, such as not being able to sanity checking complex objects passed in as arrays, etc. If you need stronger sanity checking of your arguments, you will probably have to manually check your more complex graph objects yourself.

 ## Meta information

 Due to the semantic structure of Hyperlambda, retrieving meta information from your HTTP endpoints